artsy/meta/meta/running_lunch_and_learn.md

 ### The Monday Before

 * Send a note to Camille and Katherine to be included in the weekly newsletter.
+Make sure that the newsletter copy makes it clear who the audience is for the talk: is it a highly technical audience?
+Or more general?
+* If the audience for a talk is general enough to invite the whole company, then send out a calendar invitation.
+Make it clear who the audience is for the talk.
 * Make some noise on Slack to get folks excited to come on Thursday.

 ### The Day Before